matinlotfali/KDE-Rounded-Corners/README.md

 # How to install using a pre-built package

-Download `.deb` or `.rpm` packages from above and install them using commands:
+Download `.deb` or `.rpm` packages from above and install them using the commands:

 ```bash
 sudo dpkg -i ./kwin4_effect_shapecorners_debian.deb # for debian and kubuntu